 NORTH CAROLINA MUTUAL LIFE INSURANCE COMPANY

-A North Carolina domicile writing life, health, and annuity coverage and placed into liquidation on 10/31/22; FLAHIGA general expenses were \$27,060.
+A North Carolina domicile writing life, health, and annuity coverage was placed into liquidation on 10/31/22.
+FLAHIGA paid \$158,236 in claims, \$33,386 in general expenses, and \$55,814 in premium collections.

 NORTHWESTERN NATIONAL INSURANCE COMPANY